FIWARE/catalogue/README.md

 ## Generic Enablers

-The following sections describes the current list of Generic Enablers of the FIWARE platform structured into five architectural areas
+The following sections describes the current list of Generic Enablers of the FIWARE platform structured into five architectural chapters

 ### Core Context Management

 [![](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/core.svg)](./core/README.md)

-The Orion Context Broker Generic Enabler is the core and mandatory component of any _“Powered by FIWARE”_ platform or solution.
+A Context Broker Generic Enabler is the core and mandatory component of any _“Powered by FIWARE”_ platform or solution.
 It enables to manage context information in a highly decentralized and large-scale manner.

-It provides the FIWARE NGSI v2 API which is a simple yet powerful Restful API enabling to perform updates, queries or subscribe to changes on context information.
+-   The [Orion Context Broker](https://github.com/telefonicaid/fiware-orion/) Generic Enabler currently provides the FIWARE NGSI v2 API which is a simple yet powerful Restful API enabling to perform updates, queries or subscribe to changes on context information.

--   The [Orion Context Broker](https://github.com/telefonicaid/fiware-orion/) Generic Enabler holds information about the current context.
-However, context information evolves over time, creating a context history.
+The following Context Broker implementations, supporting the ETSI NGSI-LD API specifications are under incubation:
+-   The [Orion-LD](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is a NGSI-LD Broker, which supports NGSI-LD as well as
+    NGSIv2.
+Currently in alpha version, plan is to merge it with the main branch of Orion.
+-   The [Scorpio](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an alternative NGSI-LD Broker

-Accompanying the Orion Context Broker component as part of Core Context Management:
+Accompanying a Context Broker component as part of Core Context Management:

 -   The [STH Comet](https://github.com/telefonicaid/fiware-sth-comet/) Generic Enabler brings the means for storing a short-term history of context data (typically months) on MongoDB